jboyle1990/RB-Prospect-Model/Project 2 readme.md

 ### Team Members

-Michael Detwiler, Adnon Quaderi, Johnathan Boyle, Brandon Spadafora
+Michael Detwiler, Adnan Quaderi, Johnathan Boyle, Brandon Spadafora

 ## Our Goals for this Project